Don’t let the multi-million-dollar marketing budgets of giants like Amazon and Walmart discourage you:

 2. Create a “Small Business Saturday” campaign.

-Small Business Saturday, traditionally the Saturday after Thanksgiving, promotes and supports small businesses across the United States by encouraging shoppers to “shop small.”
+Small Business Saturday, traditionally the Saturday after Thanksgiving, promotes and supports small businesses across the United States by encouraging holiday shoppers to “shop small.”
 With many shoppers valuing and seeking out local, sustainable brands, Small Business Saturday is the perfect opportunity to highlight your product offerings.

 If you’re a local business, consider running hyper-targeted campaigns to shoppers in your community.
 Promote your brand values and small business status in your social media posts, and use your messaging to emphasize giving back and supporting local companies.